Cosy Group - The Complex Systems Group

-A laboratory for exploring the power of Topology and Formal Methods during the Modelling
+A group of researchers studying and exploring the power of Formal Methods during

 University of Camerino